 Cycle Wellness Part 1: Seed Cycling

 In recent years, I have experienced new-to-me symptoms around my cycle, including night sweats and cramping.
 While the night sweats ended with my stress levels declining, my cycle began to fluctuate and increase in number of days.
-After regulating my cycle post birth control (link to this blog below), it stayed steady within the 28-30 day window.
+After regulating my cycle post birth control, it stayed steady within the 28-30 day window.
 In the last year or so, my cycles have been averaging 40 days, and up to 47 days.
 The increase in length has caught my attention.

 Scroll down for more on Seed Cycling...